mo-dhubai/Neville-Autonomous-Smart-Car-/README.md

 ---

 ## 4. Hardware Requirements
 - Arduino Nano 33 IoT
-- Pololu 3pi or similar platform
 - 5 × reflective opto sensors
+- Compatible power supply for the power on the Arduino
 - Laptop with Bluetooth support
-- Compatible power supply

 ---